(Last Update: 09/24/2024)

 - Support: A box spring provides additional support for your mattress, which can help to keep your spine aligned and prevent back pain.

-- Comfort: A box spring can also comfort your mattress, making it softer and more plush.
+- Comfort: A box spring can also comfort your mattress.

 - Ventilation: A box spring can improve air circulation around your mattress, helping keep you cool and comfortable while you sleep.